Man City, Liverpool both win in EPL; Brentford stuns Chelsea

 Liverpool completed its 119-day mission to displace Manchester City from atop the English Premier League.

-The status quo was ultimately maintained in what is promising to be another gripping fight for the title between the two giants from northwest England after both teams won on Saturday.
+The status quo was ultimately maintained in what is promising to be another gripping fight for the title between the two giants from northwest England after they beat relegation-threatened opponents on Saturday.

-Liverpool was first up, beating Watford 2-0 to make it 10 straight victories in the league.
+Liverpool was first up, beating third-from-last Watford 2-0 thanks to goals by Diogo Jota and Fabinho to make it 10 straight victories in the league.

 That meant City dropped out of first place for the first time since Dec.
 4 — but not for long.

-Pep Guardiola’s team kicked off barely 30 minutes later, at relegation-threatened Burnley, took the lead after five minutes and eased to a 2-0 victory.
+Pep Guardiola’s team kicked off barely 30 minutes later at next-to-last Burnley, took the lead after five minutes through Kevin De Bruyne, and coasted to a 2-0 victory.
+Ilkay Gundogan scored the other goal.

 Liverpool and City have games in the Champions League quarterfinals on Tuesday before what could yet be a decisive meeting at City’s Etihad Stadium five days later.
-One point will separate them heading into that potential title-decider, with seven more games each to play after that.
+One point will separate them heading into what could prove to be a title-decider, with each team having seven more games to play after that.

+And that suits Liverpool manager Jurgen Klopp just fine, with his team having been 14 points behind in mid-January — albeit with games in hand.

+“I really appreciate the situation we are in,” said Klopp, who has already led Liverpool to the League Cup title and the latter stages of the FA Cup and Champions League.
+“I told the boys yesterday, if somebody would have told us in the summer that end of March, early April (we would be) in the situation we are in — in all competitions, won one trophy and a full squad available — we all would have taken it, absolutely.

-If third-place Chelsea had any faint ambitions of catching the top two, they were surely extinguished after conceding four second-half goals in a 4-1 home loss to London rival Brentford.
+If third-placed Chelsea had any faint ambitions of catching the top two, they were surely extinguished after conceding four second-half goals in a stunning 4-1 home loss to London rival Brentford.

 One of Brentford’s scorers at Stamford Bridge was Christian Eriksen, who netted the second for his first goal in the Premier League since returning from suffering a cardiac arrest at last year’s European Championship.
 He also scored in back-to-back games for Denmark over the international break.

-Wolverhampton kept up its push for a finish in the European positions by beating Aston Villa 2-1 while Leeds drew 1-1 with Southampton and last-place Norwich held Brighton 0-0 and is now seven points from safety.
+In the other game, Wolverhampton climbed to seventh place and kept up its push for a finish in the European positions by beating Aston Villa 2-1.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports